aaronlelevier/textress_project/docs/_todo.rst

 Maybe ask a designer about the UI

+** SMS - need a 2nd PH # most likely assigned to the "Test Hotel" to get SMS Tests to not error out b/c of the `sms.tests.factor` **

 Bugs
 ----
 - when going to "account" view, if no Hotel, throws an Attribute Error, but